nshew/grunt-setmymode/README.md

 ## Why?

 I work with several teammates on a shared development web server.
-As we deploy our code, it is important that we can both write to directories others have created and can overwrite files that the others may have installed.
+As we deploy our code, it is important that we can write to directories others have created and can overwrite files that the others may have installed.
 The "mode" option of grunt-contrib-copy is insufficient for two main reasons:
    1. files and directories typically need different modes (see [enhancement #152](https://github.com/gruntjs/grunt-contrib-copy/issues/152))
    2. a `chmod` is attempted regardless of need.
 This fails on files that the current user doesn't own.